-Based on the information provided to the City of Edmonton through the RFI process, for 2023 valuation, the most common tenant inducement found in Downtown office properties was periods of free rent.
+Based on the information provided to the City of Edmonton through the RFI process, for 2025 valuation, the only tenant inducement found to be typical in Downtown office properties was periods of free rent.
 Therefore, the City of Edmonton has taken periods of free rent into account when determining typical market rent.
 To account for free rent, the base rental rate is adjusted by amortizing the total amount of the free rent over the term of the lease.